Hadi02-gif/Analyzing-a-retail-database-to-identify-high-performing-regions-and-loyal-customer-segments/README.md

 GROUP BY Region
 ORDER BY COUNT(Sales) DESC;

-Insight: The West Region is currently the top performer.
+# Insight: The West Region is currently the top performer.
 This suggests that marketing efforts are successfully converting in this territory.

-2. Which product category has the highest sales?
+# 2. Which product category has the highest sales?

 This query identifies our "VIP" product by calculating the total spend per product.

-USE practice_db;
 SELECT
     *
 FROM